iggydotdev/skeleton/README.md

 ## Contributing

 Contributions welcome!
 Please ensure:
-- All tests pass: `node src/skeleton/utils/tester.js`
+- All tests pass: `node src/components/utils/tester.js`
 - New components follow the pattern
 - JSDoc comments included

 ## Known Issues (v1)
-- Some test are not great.
+- Some tests are not great.
 We will leverage node:test in upcoming versions.
 - Some components have many individual props (refactoring to attrs object)
 - Component generator has an issue where componentName and componentType are being replace several times.
 It will be addresses.